-Of note, Wudi is seldom regarded by historians as an exceptional or enlightened ruler.
-While his accomplishments are impressive, he also severely depleted the treasury with his constant war efforts.
-Worse, he was by nature cantankerous, and in older age, was exceptionally superstitious and paranoid.
-He did, however, somewhat redeem himself with the famous Repenting Edict of Luntai (輪台悔詔), which took place after his crown prince rebelled against him.
-Depending on which aspect of his reign you consider to be the most important, Han Wudi could either be considered as one of China’s greatest emperor, or one of the most despotic.
-He might be more deserving of the title, top warlord.
+The Emperor did, however, somewhat redeemed himself with the famous Repenting Edict of Luntai (轮台悔诏| Luntai Huizhao), which took place after Wudi’s crown prince rebelled against him.
+Depending on which aspect of his reign you feel to be the most important, Han Wudi could thus be considered as one of China’s greatest emperors, or one of the most despotic.
+There will also forever be debate over whether he was visionary, or purely warmongering.

 The Dreaded Gong Xing

 Han Wudi was quite fond of punishing courtiers with castration, known as Gong Xing in Chinese.
 The most famous victim of this horrific punishment was the historian, Sima Qian.

 Actual name 刘秀 (Liu Xiu).
 Reigned AD 25 to AD 57.

 Practically all lists about the best Chinese emperors do not include Han Guangwudi, which is a great injustice.

 While the first ruler of the Eastern Han Dynasty couldn’t lay claim to astonishing accomplishments such as uniting China or doubling its territory, Han Guangwudi was renowned for being consultative and merciful, qualities truly rare among Chinese sovereigns.